sriharshini2022/IMAGE-GENERATION-USING-COMFY-UI-AND-STABLE-DIFFUSION/README.md

 *   **Text-to-Image Generation:** Generate images from textual descriptions using Stable Diffusion.
 *   **Customizable Parameters:** Fine-tune image generation parameters within ComfyUI to achieve specific artistic styles and results.
 *   **Modular Design:** Easily add, remove, or rearrange nodes in ComfyUI to experiment with different image processing techniques.
-*   **(Optional) Real-time Feedback:**  (Potentially, depending on ComfyUI features) Observe previews of generated images as parameters are adjusted, accelerating the creative process.
+*   **Real-time Feedback:**  (Potentially, depending on ComfyUI features) Observe previews of generated images as parameters are adjusted, accelerating the creative process.
-*   **(Optional) Extensible with Custom Scripts:** Integrate custom Python scripts and nodes into ComfyUI for advanced functionalities.
+*   **Extensible with Custom Scripts:** Integrate custom Python scripts and nodes into ComfyUI for advanced functionalities.

 ## Requirements